Looks like your cart is empty. Compare Travel Backpacks

 The Outbreaker travel backpack is designed for city travel, not business trips.

 Large backpacks should always have a weight-bearing hip belt.
-You'll notice that nearly every hiking backpack has one.
+You'll notice that nearly every hiking backpack has one, and it's important for travel, too.

 These hip belts are designed to transfer your pack's weight from your shoulders to your hips.
 When properly fitted, you should be carrying 80% or more of your bag's weight on your hips.